-- Explain anthropogenic effects on the environment, the complex interplay of physical factors (e.g. mountains, rivers and lakes), social factors (e.g. politics, migration, religion, education and commerce) and biological factors (e.g. agriculture and plant/animal interactions) in many of the issues applicable to the region and be capable of looking at complex issues in diverse ways - Evaluate, where appropriate, the relevance of environmental concepts and theories to local case studies - Identify the key issues facing developing countries such as Sikkim, assess the effectiveness of policy responses, and be able engage with political and policy debates about the future of the region (and other regions experiencing similar environmental, physical, social and economic challenges) particularly in relation to the growth of eco-tourism as a strategy for future development and conservation of resources - Use varied field techniques for studying the designated field area and the relationship between the environment and society in Sikkim - Understand and apply the benefits of inter-disciplinarity for better understanding the complex relationships between human/social, physical and biological features of any given location.
+• Explain anthropogenic effects on the environment, the complex interplay of physical factors (e.g. mountains, rivers and lakes), social factors (e.g. politics, migration, religion, education and commerce) and biological factors (e.g. agriculture and plant/animal interactions) in many of the issues applicable to the region and be capable of looking at complex issues in diverse ways

+• Evaluate, where appropriate, the relevance of environmental concepts and theories to local case studies

+• Identify the key issues facing developing countries such as Sikkim, assess the effectiveness of policy responses, and be able engage with political and policy debates about the future of the region (and other regions experiencing similar environmental, physical, social and economic challenges) particularly in relation to the growth of eco-tourism as a strategy for future development and conservation of resources

+• Use varied field techniques for studying the designated field area and the relationship between the environment and society in Sikkim

+• Understand and apply the benefits of inter-disciplinarity for better understanding the complex relationships between human/social, physical and biological features of any given location.

+Assessment: Coursework 1 (20%)

+Coursework 2 (30%)

-Coursework 2 (20%) Coursework 3 (30%) Coursework 4 (25%)
+Coursework 3 (30%)

+Coursework 4 (20%)

-Assessment Description: 1 [25%] Inter-disciplinary group project 6,000 words
+Assessment Description: 1 [20%] Presentations